mjkgarrow/python-wordle/readme.md

 ## How to play

-Press 1 to use official Wordle words, the default is a list of more common 5-letter words.
+Press 1 to use official Wordle words, or any other key to select the default list of more common 5-letter words.

 Guess the word in 6 tries.

 Each guess must be a valid 5-letter word.

-The color of the tiles will change to show how close your guess was to the word.
+The colour of the tiles will change to show how close your guess was to the word.

 ![Example usage](./example.png)